kizzjs/kizz/README.md

 - Everything is a NPM package

-    The plugins and the config/ are all npm packages.
+    The plugins, theme, and the config/ are all npm packages.
     And thus you can use your favorite nodejs packages via npm.
     Simply create package.json and kizz will automatcally install it.